flux-iac/tofu-controller/docs/how_to/build-and-use-a-custom-runnner-image.md

 }
 ```

-### References:
+### References

-There is a set of Github actions in the tf-controller community repo which facilitate a similar process to the above, but using Github actions to build and push the image.
+A set of GitHub actions in the TF-Controller community repo facilitate a process that's similar to the above, but using GitHub Actions to build and push the image.
-The actions can be found [here](https://github.com/tf-controller/tf-runner-images/blob/main/.github/workflows/release-runner-images.yaml)
+You can find them [here](https://github.com/tf-controller/tf-runner-images/blob/main/.github/workflows/release-runner-images.yaml).